Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
-At next you should configure the PTC Bricklet and attach the temperature probe (2-wire). documented
-:ref:`here <ptc_bricklet_jumper_configuration>` and
+At next you should configure the PTC Bricklet and attach the temperature probe (2-wire). documented :ref:`here <ptc_bricklet_jumper_configuration>` and :ref:`here <ptc_bricklet_connectivity>`.
-:ref:`here <ptc_bricklet_connectivity>`.

-After this put the
-Ethernet Master Extension on top of the Master Brick, connect all Bricklets to it and connect it via USB to your PC.
+After this put the Ethernet Extension on top of the Master Brick, connect all Bricklets to it and connect it via USB to your PC.
-Afterwards use Brick Viewer to find out if all of the firmwares are up to date (Updates / Flashing button).
+Afterwards use Brick Viewer to check if all firmwares are up to date (Updates / Flashing button).
 If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick